-The following general education curriculum (effective fall 2009) is required of each student who is granted a baccalaureate degree at the Indiana University Kokomo campus.
-Total credit hours will typically number 42 or 44.
-Each course must be completed with a passing grade, and students must obtain a minimum GPA of 2.0 (as per Faculty Senate policy) in the General Education curriculum.
+Total credit hours will typically number 30.
+Each course must be completed with a passing grade, and students must obtain a minimum GPA of 2.0 in the General Education curriculum.
 If a student takes more than the required number of courses within a section, the course(s) with the highest grade(s) will be used in the GPA calculation.
-With the exception of courses jointly listed under Sections I and II, no course can be used twice to satisfy multiple requirements.
-Some courses may have prerequisites.
-Additional departments and/or schools may have specific general education requirements rather than the general ones listed here.
+With the exception of courses approved as satisfying learning outcomes for either Diversity or Ethically Responsible Citizenship, no course can be used twice to satisfy multiple requirements.
 Students should consult with their advisor for more information.